MicrosoftEdge/WebView2Feedback/specs/ProgrammaticSaveAs.md

   /// Programmatically open a system default save as dialog COREWEBVIEW2_SAVE_AS_OPEN_SYSTEM_DIALOG,
   /// Could not perform Save As because the destination file path is an invalid path.
+  ///
+  /// It is considered as invalid when:
+  /// the path is empty, a relativate path, the parent directory doesn't
+  /// exist, or the path is a driectory.
+  ///
+  /// Parent directory can be itself, if the path is root directory, or
+  /// root disk.
+When the root doesn't exist, the path is invalid.
   COREWEBVIEW2_SAVE_AS_INVALID_PATH,
   /// Could not perform Save As because the destination file path already exists and
   /// replacing files was not allowed by the AllowReplace property.
   COREWEBVIEW2_SAVE_AS_FILE_ALREADY_EXISTS,
   /// Save as downloading not start as the `SAVE_AS_TYPE` selection not
-  /// supported because of the content MIME type or system limits COREWEBVIEW2_SAVE_AS_TYPE_NOT_SUPPORTED,
+  /// supported because of the content MIME type or system limits
+  ///
+  /// MIME type limits please see the emun `COREWEBVIEW2_SAVE_AS_TYPE`
+  ///
+  /// System limits might happen when select `HTML_ONLY` for an error page,
+  /// select `COMPLETE` and WebView running in an App Container, etc.
+  COREWEBVIEW2_SAVE_AS_TYPE_NOT_SUPPORTED,
   /// Did not perform Save As because the client side decided to cancel.
   COREWEBVIEW2_SAVE_AS_CANCELLED,